zalevskyi/kottans-frontend/README.md

 Good explanation about avoiding double work with persistent connection and using cache.
 #### :-1: Cons
 Messy article of very basic and more complicated things.

+Not clear how up to date is this article about security and authentication.
 #### :bulb: New
 Understanding that TSL is between TCP and HTTPs